emrcftci/Newsapi/README.md

 # Newsapi
-This is a demo app which use newsapi
+This is a demo app which use `Newsapi`

 Newsapi project developed with Clean Swift Architecture.